digitalocean/terraform-provider-digitalocean/website/docs/d/project.html.md

 ## Argument Reference

 * `id` - (Optional) the ID of the project to retrieve
 * `name` - (Optional) the name of the project to retrieve.
-The datasource will raise an error if more than one project has the provided name or if no project has that name.
+The data source will raise an error if more than one project has the provided name or if no project has that name.

 ## Attributes Reference